Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

 It was also shown that holographic dark energy models with an inflation with a number of e-folds $N_e\simeq 65$ can solve the cosmic coincidence problem~\cite{mycoin,li-2004-603} thanks to a rapid expansion of the event horizon during the inflation.

 I summarize how the holographic principle and the horizon energy can solve the dark energy problem.
 In this theory the dark energy density is small due to the holographic principle, comparable to the critical density due to the $O(1/H)$ horizon size, and non-zero due to the quantum fluctuation.
+The vacuum fluctuation energy is not huge but comparable to the observed dark energy, because conventional QFT overestimates the actual independent DOF.
 The holographic principle and the first law of thermodynamics also demand that the cosmological constant is zero, because the nonzero time independent cosmological constant is inconsistent with them.

+Compared to previous works on HDE, our work has following new features.
+First, albeit simple, the dark energy theory in this paper seems to provide us a logically self-consistent explanations to the all subproblems of the dark energy including the cosmological constant problem.
+Second, the parameter $d$ is obtained using semiclassical parameters such as Hawking temperature incorporating quantum effects to some extent.
+Third, the relations among HDE, QFT vacuum energy and entropic gravity are studied.

+Note that our solution is more than a simple transformation of one problem into another one, because the formalism we used here is based not on the conventional QFT but on the holographic principle that could allow a reformulation of gravity and quantum mechanics in terms of thermodynamics as recently suggested by some authors~\cite{Verlinde:2010hp,Padmanabhan:2008if, myquantum}.
+Therefore, there is interesting possibility that these thermodynamic approaches could open a new route to understanding not only dark energy but also the unification of quantum mechanics and gravity in the future.